 By gamifying public speaking, Florian and I have combined elements of fun, competition, play and socialization to create an environment that is both fun and educational.
 Players tend not to focus on the fact that they are speaking in public; instead, they just are playing a game.
 And play is one of the most powerful ways in which we can learn.

-If you are in Edinburgh on 25-27 April, consider attending the conference or dropping by the venue to say hello.
+If you are in Edinburgh on 25-27 April, consider attending the Association of Speakers Clubs National Conference or dropping by the venue to say hello.
 And if you want to learn more about RHETORIC, please visit our website.